Everglades National Park | SLOUGH SLOG WET WALK

 After listening to what the tour guide has to say, you’ll have a few minutes to walk around on your own before the group heads back to the road.

-Walking around in the cypress dome area
+Slough Slog participants walk around in the cypress dome area, Everglades National Park

-Walking around in the cypress dome area
+Slough Slog participants walk around in the cypress dome area, Everglades National Park

 Back to the Top